chrisn267/RepData_PeerAssessment1/PA1_template.md

 ##      41    9819   10766   10766   12811   21194
 ```

-Now look at the histogram to see whether there is any impact on the daily totals profile:
+This can be more easily seen by looking at looking at the histogram with the imputed values included:

 ```r